 c) Keep himself updated on the latest advancements in the profession and undertake IPD/CPD programmes and obtain credits as may be specified/required by the GC.
 Attending/organizing seminars/technical lectures/discussions will be considered as part of IPD/CPD activities.
 In this regard, Members need to keep Association informed annually by filling up the requisite format of the Association.

-d) not indulge in activities which are prejudicial to the Aims & Objectives, Rules & Regulations and/or Code of Ethics of the Association
+d) Not indulge in activities which are prejudicial to the Aims & Objectives and Rules & Regulations

 7.0 SUBSCRIPTION & FEES